nzmpi/Peeps/README.md

 # Peeps!

-This dApp allows users to mint and interact with Peeps.
+This dApp allows users to mint and interact with Peeps NFTs.

 Site (Polygon): https://peepsnft.vercel.app/